 All participants in an NTSB investigation (with the exception of representatives from federal regulatory agencies and law enforcement agencies, and Accredited Representatives of foreign governments and their foreign Technical Advisors) will be required to sign the "Certification of Party Representative," which is a statement of compliance with NTSB investigation procedures, rules, and restrictions.
 Party coordinators are responsible for ensuring that all group participants from their organization sign the NTSB statement of compliance.

 IV.
-(Aviation and Marine Modes Only) The Role of the FAA or Coast Guard in the Investigation
+The Role of the Coast Guard in the Investigation